Hello beautiful friends,

 A regular practice of meditation is the most profound practice I can think of that helps us to be more naturally self aware and body aware, other than post-it notes all over the house.
 So if meditation isn't in your repertoire, I'm afraid it's the post-it notes for you.

 3 Posture Tips for you today: 1.
 HEAD: Many people carry their head forward of the centre of their chest and forward of their centre of gravity.
 This places a huge load on the muscles of the back of the neck and increases compression in the spine.
 So if you know you're a " head-poker" or if you sit at a computer for extended periods: imagine you're holding a soft ball under your chin at all times.
 I like to imagine a soft foam lemon under my chin.

 3. LOWER BACK: (i) If you have lower back pain or stiffness: gently rock your pelvis forwards and backwards, breathing smoothly.
 This can be done either sitting on the edge of a firm, flat chair (both feet on the floor) or in standing whilst bent over with your hands on your lower thighs.
 Notice the freedom or otherwise you have.
-Practice 20 repetitions, 5 times a day to slowly increase your coordination, range and fluidity of movement.
+Practice 20 repetitions, at least 5 times a day to slowly increase your coordination, range and fluidity of movement.